rybosome/doodal/README.md

 Caching is employed for speed reasons, so always clear the cache after writing a new implementing class.

-## Give me an actual, legitimate, front-to-back, well is you feeling that, put one hand up, can you repeat that, example. <a id="example" />
+## <a name="example">Give me an actual, legitimate, front-to-back, well is you feeling that, put one hand up, can you repeat that, example.</a>

 Here's your (fictional but reasonable) situation: your application has a content type called `Event`.
 This has the fields you would probably expect, so I won't list those, beyond noting that every event must have an